Frequently Asked Questions

 Once all required information has been provided, eligible projects are generally approved within 3 business days.

-Will Creative Partnerships Australia find donors for my work?
+Will the ACF find donors for my work?

-No. Creative Partnerships Australia does not broker donors for registered projects.
+No. The ACF does not broker donors for registered projects.
 We will promote your project on our website and provide information and online resources to assist you in developing and implementing your fundraising strategy to build relationships and secure donations.

 How do I get the money once a supporter donates?
 How long does it take?

-All donations preferenced to a project must be approved by Creative Partnerships Australia.
-Artists will receive grants, subject to Creative Partnerships’ approval, in the month following the closing date of their fundraising campaign.As an ACF artist, you’re also required to complete an acquittal form at the end of your project.
+All donations preferenced to a project must be approved by the ACF.
+Artists will receive grants, subject to Creative Australia’s approval, in the month following the closing date of their fundraising campaign.As an ACF artist, you’re also required to complete an acquittal form at the end of your project.
 This is a really simple process that takes a few minutes to complete.
-You can access it here.
 For more information on the steps you need to take at the conclusion of your campaign, we’ve put together a handy guide.

 Does the ACF pay GST on campaign funds?